Top 10 Most Iconic Cartoon Characters of All Time

 Garfield is lazy, sarcastic, and loves lasagna.
 There's literally nothing to hate about him.

-Popeye Popeye the Sailor is a fictional American cartoon character created by Elzie Crisler Segar.
-The character first appeared in the daily King Features comic strip Thimble Theatre on January 17, 1929, and Popeye became the strip's title in later years.
+Popeye the Sailor is a fictional American cartoon character created by Elzie Crisler Segar.
+The character first appeared in the daily King Features comic strip Thimble Theatre on January 17, 1929.
+Over time, Popeye became the title character of the strip, reflecting his popularity.

 While I wouldn't put him in the top 10 due to his dwindling fame (no thanks to his reboot movie being canceled), Popeye is still somewhat fresh in the minds of cartoon fans.
 Maybe it's his catchy jingle, his lessons to children to eat their vegetables (even spinach), or how he represented the US Army around WWII when American pride was dangerously high.
 All we know is that despite all these years, people still remember this one-of-a-kind sailor man.